Prof. James Gross

 EchoRing: Network Determinism Through Token-Passing

-In token-passing, a special control packet (the token) is passed along from node to node in a sequence.
-A node is only allowed to transmit a data payload for the length of time it holds the token.
-All other nodes “wait their turn” meanwhile and collisions are avoided.
+In token-passing, a special control packet (the token) is transmitted (passed) from node to node in a set sequence.
+A node can only transmit a data payload for the length of time it holds the token.
+Meanwhile, all other nodes must “wait for their turn to speak” and collisions are avoided.

 EchoRing’s Token-Passing Technique

-It’s through token-passing’s deterministic approach that EchoRing achieves two prerequisites for real-time wireless connectivity: avoiding collisions and guaranteeing a set latency.
-Regarding the latter, EchoRing enables latencies as low as 2ms, a performance well within the threshold for wireless industrial automation.
+Token-passing’s determinism allows EchoRing to achieve two prerequisites for real-time wireless connectivity: avoiding collisions and guaranteeing a set latency across an entire complex network.
+Regarding the latter, EchoRing enables wireless latencies as low as 2ms, a performance well within the threshold for industrial automation.